Soudersburg, Pennsylvania

 Soudersburg is an unincorporated community and census-designated place (CDP) in East Lampeter and Leacock townships in Lancaster County, Pennsylvania, United States.
-As of the 2010 census the population was 540.
+As of the 2010 census, the population was 540.

 Geography

-Soudersburg is in eastern Lancaster County, in the eastern corner of East Lampeter Township and the southwest corner of Leacock Township.
+Soudersburg is in eastern Lancaster County, in the eastern corner of East Lampeter Township and the southwestern corner of Leacock Township.
 It is bordered to the northwest by Ronks, to the northeast by Gordonville, and to the southeast by Paradise.
 U.S. Route 30, the Lincoln Highway, passes through Soudersburg, leading west 8 mi to Lancaster, the county seat, and east 18 mi to Coatesville.

 According to the U.S. Census Bureau, the Soudersburg CDP has a total area of 3.0 sqkm, of which 0.04 sqkm, or 1.21%, are water.
 Pequea Creek forms the southern boundary of the CDP and the border with Paradise Township.
 The creek is a southwest-flowing tributary of the Susquehanna River.